Red Grape · Piedmont

 The appellations where Nebbiolo plays a starring role.

-BarbarescoDOCG BaroloDOCG CaremaDOC GattinaraDOCG GhemmeDOCG Nebbiolo d'AlbaDOC RoeroDOCG Sforzato di Valtellina/Sfursat di ValtellinaDOCG Terre AlfieriDOCG Valtellina SuperioreDOCG
+BarbarescoDOCG BaroloDOCG LangheDOC CaremaDOC GattinaraDOCG GhemmeDOCG Nebbiolo d'AlbaDOC RoeroDOCG Sforzato di Valtellina/Sfursat di ValtellinaDOCG Terre AlfieriDOCG Valtellina SuperioreDOCG

 Where it grows